crcx/parable/REFERENCE.md

 Constant.
 Type for bytecides.

-## COMMENT
+## REMARK

     - number

 Constant.
-Type for comments.
+Type for comments / embedded remarks.

-## :comment
+## :r

     string - comment

-Convert a string to a comment.
+Convert a string to a comment / remark.

 ## FUNCTION-CALL